-Dental crowns are caps made of various materials, that is placed over part of your existing tooth.
-Once fitted and in place, a crown will be cemented to your tooth and you will no longer be able to see your real tooth.
+Dental crowns are caps made of various materials that are placed over part of your existing tooth.
+Once fitted and in place, a crown will be cemented to your tooth, and you will no longer be able to see your real tooth.
 There are several reasons why people may get a dental crown.
 They can be used to help strengthen a weakened or damaged tooth, can support a dental bridge or can be used for purely cosmetic reasons.
-Crowns can be used for both children and adults and likewise can be placed on both primary teeth and permanent adult teeth.
-Because of the various reasons why someone may get a dental crown, there are also several types of crowns available.
+Crowns can be used for both children and adults and can be placed on both primary and permanent teeth.
+Because of the various reasons why someone may get a dental crown, several types of crowns are available.
 Below, we will take a closer look at the different options of crowns available.

 Porcelain or Ceramic

-Dental crowns that are made of porcelain or ceramic are nice when trying to match the color of the crown to the natural color of your teeth.
+Dental crowns made of porcelain or ceramic are nice when trying to match the crown’s colour to the natural colour of your teeth.
 This is also a good option for patients that might have allergies to metals.
 These types of crowns are commonly used for either front or back teeth.
-Porcelain crowns or ceramic crowns will give you the most natural-looking crown and will blend in flawlessly when mixed within your natural teeth.
+Porcelain crowns or ceramic crowns will give you the most natural-looking crown and blend in flawlessly when mixed with your natural teeth.

 Porcelain Fused to Metal

 Metal crowns are by far the most durable crowns available and are extremely resistant to wear and tear from chewing.
 These crowns can be made of gold or platinum or from base alloys (such as nickel).
-The biggest downside to metal crowns is that they are extremely obvious.
-For this reason, metal crowns are usually reserved for the back molars where durability is welcomed and the crown will not be visible.
+The biggest downside to metal crowns is that they are pronounced.
+For this reason, metal crowns are usually reserved for the back molars where durability is welcomed, and the crown will not be visible.